herdiansc/jquery.columnfilter/README.md

 ![Bower: 0.0.1](https://img.shields.io/badge/bower-0.0.1-red.svg)

 ## About
-**jQuery columnFilter** is a plug-in that lets you create filter for table which has many columns.
+**jQuery columnFilter** is a plug-in that lets you create a filter for a table with many columns.

-When you hide several columns than the table will only show selected columns.
+When you hide several columns then the table will only show selected columns.

 ## Functional Requirement
-These are requirements fullfilled by this plugin:
+These are the requirements fulfilled by this plugin:
-- Need to be able to hide several columns so that the table more easy to read
+- Need to be able to hide several columns so that the table is easy to read
-- Hiden column need to remain hiden on sequence page(table) visits.
+- The hidden column must remain hidden on sequence page(table) visits.

 ## How  to Use It
 Your table markup: